miloudi98/WMO/README.md

 ### Redis

-The policy used for this benchmark is to simply reclaim all bytes that are colder than 10s at a 40s period.
+The policy used for this benchmark is to simply swap (swapfile stored in an SSD) out all bytes that are colder than 10s at a 40s period.

 - Memory savings
 ```